-Honours Non-honours
+Modules used for degree classification (DC) Modules not used for degree classification

 <40 Fail Failing

 40-49 Third Class Basic

 50-59 Second Class, Second Division Good

 60-69 Second Class, First Division Very Good

 70+ First Class Excellent

-Role of the External Examiner:
+Role of the External Examiner

-An External Examiner, a distinguished member of the subject community, is appointed by Faculty Teaching and Learning Committee, after recommendation from the Board of Studies.
+An External Examiner, a distinguished member of the subject community, is appointed by the University following recommendation from the Board of Studies.
 The External Examiner is expected to:

-- see and approve examination papers; - moderate examination and coursework marking; - attend the Board of Examiners; - report to the University on the standards of the programme.
+- i.
+See and approve assessment papers - ii.
+Moderate examination and coursework marking - iii.
+Attend the Board of Examiners - iv.
+Report to the University on the standards of the programme